Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: The angular power spectra of 21-cm radiation

 Assuming a specific cosmological model and parameters, we can predict the corresponding 21-cm angular power spectrum using the formulae presented in the previous subsection.
 Then, observations from HI IM experiments will lay constraints in our cosmological models or even rule it out.
 In this work, we will consider two IM facilities: BINGO and SKA.

 BINGO will be a single-dish IM telescope located in Brazil, working in the frequency range from 980 to 1260\,MHz ($z = 0.13 - 0.45$).
-The frequency channel width, also called bandwidth, is obtained by equally dividing the frequency range into $N_{\rm bin}$ pieces.
-Since our model for the HI power spectra is only valid in the linear region, we assume a fiducial bandwidth of 8.75\,MHz, which is wide enough to avoid appreciable nonlinear influences.
-Nevertheless, we refer to Sect.~\ref{sec.analyses} \& \ref{sec.extension} for a discussion on the effect of different bandwidth values.
+The frequency channel width, also called channel bandwidth, is obtained by equally dividing the frequency range into $N_{\rm bin}$ pieces.
+Since our model for the HI power spectra is only valid in the linear region, we assume a fiducial channel bandwidth of 8.75\,MHz, which is wide enough to avoid appreciable nonlinear influences.
+Nevertheless, we refer to Sect.~\ref{sec.analyses} \& \ref{sec.extension} for a discussion on the effect of different channel bandwidth values.
 BINGO will cover a sky area of about 3000 deg$^2$ excluding the Galactic plane in one year operation.
 It will have an illuminated aperture $D_{\rm dish} = 34\,\textrm{m}$ with full-width half-maximum (FWHM) beam resolution given by

-where $\lambda_{\rm med}=c/\nu_{\rm med}$ is the wavelength at the medium frequency $\nu_{\rm med}$ of the entire range.
+where $\lambda_{\rm med}=c/\nu_{\rm med}$ is the wavelength at the medium frequency $\nu_{\rm med}$ of the entire range\footnote{The FWHM beam resolution, $\theta_{\rm FWHM}$, is a constant contingent on survey configurations.
+The beam effect, however, is indeed redshift dependent and will significantly reduce the signal-to-noise ratio at high $\ell$ range.
+We clarify our beam correction later in Eq.~(\ref{bll0}) - (\ref{eq.B_l}).}.
 In this work we fix $\theta_{\rm FWHM}$ to be 40\,arcmin for BINGO, which corresponds to the angular resolution of such instrument at 1\,GHz~\citep{Battye:2012tg}.
 We assume the telescope is equipped with 50 feed horns and receivers with dual polarization.
 See Table~\ref{tab.survey_parameter} for BINGO configurations in detail.

 SKA will be the largest radio telescope in the world with a collecting area over a square kilometre.
 The project is delivered in two phases, with SKA1 under construction now and SKA2 to be configured.
 SKA1 is made up of two telescope arrays, SKA1-MID and SKA1-LOW.
 SKA1-MID, sited in South Africa, will work in the frequency range from 350-1750\,MHz, and SKA1-LOW, located in western Australia, will observe between 50-350\,MHz.
 For a direct comparison with BINGO, we focus on SKA1-MID due to its target redshift range of $z \lesssim 3$.